natir/variantplaner/README.md

 By default temporary file are write in /tmp you can use TMPDIR, TEMP or TMP to change this behavior.

 This command use divide and conquer algorithm to perform merge of variants option `-b|--bytes-memory-limit` control bytes size of chunk of files.
+Empirically ram usage is ten times bytes memory limit value.

 #### Hive genotypes